 Group Curriculum Options

-During the application process, students will be able to select her first and second choice from the four following group curriculum options.
+During the application process, students will be able to select areas of interest from a variety of scientific fields.

 Create a Martian Rover to Explore the Planet